davidpallmann/hashnode-backups/cl2uo6h5500tit4nv84tyasos.md

 # Summary

-I hope this helps you with some guideposts to where documentation you might need is lurking.
+Now that you have some guideposts to where .NET on AWS documentation is lurking, it should be easier finding what you need.
 Happy developing!